 Now, the TMX Pro actually uses the same wheel as the TMX, which is slightly cheaper.
 However, the regular TMX model comes with a pair of pretty awful pedals.
 As a start there’s only two of them, meaning that you can forget about the clutch.
 The break doesn’t get stiffer as you press down on it, again detracting from the realistic feel, especially if you’re pairing with a stick shifter such as the TH8A or TSSH.

-Finally, it’s worth bearing in mind that this sim racing wheel is Xbox One / Series and Windows PC exclusive.
-There is however a sister series of sim racing wheels for the PlayStation consoles – the Thrustmaster T300 RS – but we left it out due to other Thrustmaster models outcompeting it on PlayStation.
+Finally, it’s worth bearing in mind that this sim racing wheel is Xbox and PC exclusive.
+There is however a sister series of sim racing wheels for the PlayStation consoles – the Thrustmaster T300 RS – but I left it out due to other Thrustmaster models outcompeting it on PlayStation.

 As a last note, the only difference between the Logitech G29 and the Logitech G920 is the console they operate one (The PS4 uses the Logitech G29, and the Xbox gets the Logitech G920).

 The Thrustmaster T150 is a fantastic wheel.
 At first, it may not seem like that due to hard plastic and rubber build of the T150, but give it time and it will win you over.
 The T150 has an above-average rotation range of 1080 degrees, which is more than some higher-end wheels can say.
 It’s also slightly larger (11”/28cm) than most wheels, which most race sim drivers find nice.
 It’s also armed with apt force-feedback for its price.
 A mix of belt and gear systems deliver a powerful and usually quite smooth feeling when you drive, though it can get a bit more notchy when taking hard turns.